 As published in: NJBIZ March 5, 2018

-Corporate Law May 9, 2018Jordan A. Fisch and Samantha B. Epstein
+Cannabis Law May 9, 2018Jordan A. Fisch and Samantha B. Epstein

-Corporate Law April 18, 2018Samantha B. Epstein and Jordan A. Fisch
+Cannabis Law April 18, 2018Samantha B. Epstein and Jordan A. Fisch

-Corporate Law March 7, 2018Elizabeth C. Bogle and Jordan A. Fisch
+Cannabis Law March 7, 2018Elizabeth C. Bogle and Jordan A. Fisch

 The materials on this site have been prepared by Cole Schotz P.C. for general informational purposes only and are not intended to constitute legal advice.
 Viewers should not act upon this information without seeking professional counsel on the specific facts and circumstances in question from an attorney licensed in their jurisdiction.
 Use of this site does not create an attorney-client relationship between the user and Cole Schotz or any lawyer(s) within the firm.
 Any information sent to Cole Schotz or its lawyers through this site will not be treated as confidential and is not protected by the attorney-client privilege.